IrineSistiana/mos-tls-tunnel/README.md

     -mux
         Enable multiplex
     -mux-max-stream int
-        The max number of multiplexed streams in one ture TCP connection (default 4)
+        The max number of multiplexed streams in one ture TCP connection, 1 - 16 (default 4)

     -sv
         Skip verify.
 Client won't verify the server's certificate chain and host name.